wp-plugins/sp-news-and-widget/readme.txt

 = Do I need to update my permalinks after I activate this plugin? =

 No, not usually.
-But if you are geting 404 error on single news then please  update your permalinks to Custom Structure.
+But if you are geting "/news" page OR 404 error on single news then please  update your permalinks to Custom Structure.

 = Are there shortcodes for news items? =